Megaprog/vertx-crawler/README.md

 # Web Crawler

-Async Web Crawler based on [Vert.x](http://vertx.io/) framework.
+Async multi-threaded Web Crawler based on [Vert.x](http://vertx.io/) framework.

+Contains two main commands:

+* crawl - for crawling the Web
+* find - for multi-threaded searching word in directory recursively

 ## Known limitations

-* Only HTML files are downloading
+* Crawls only HTML files
-* Only UTF-8 encoding is supported
+* Only UTF-8 encoding is supported (for searching too)
 * The option --resolveLinks is experimental and works only with anchor links (tag &lt;a>) which point the html files

 ## How to package it?

     mvn clean package

 vertx-crawler-1.0-SNAPSHOT-fat.jar file will be created at target directory